 In 2010 Leila was one of 50 international dance artists chosen to take part in 50 days of Flying Low and Passing Through in Costa Rica with David Zambrano.
 The artists were specifically chosen because they demonstrate concurrent passions for making, teaching, and performing, three interests that are all active and vital parts of Zambrano’s own artistry.
 At the end of the 50-day intensive, each student received a letter of certification by Zambrano approving them to further develop Flying Low and Passing Through within their own artistic practice.

-Leila has been delivering workshops throughout the UK: as guest lecturer at London Contemporary Dance School, Trinity Laban, The Place, Greenwich Dance, Rambert School of Ballet & Contemporary Dance, Northern School of Contemporary Dance, Verve, Chisenhale Dance Space, CAT at the Place & Laban, Independent Dance, Step into Dance; internationally: DOCH, Sweden; BIPOD, Beirut; Visioni di (p)arte Festival, Italy; Plesni Teater Ljubljana; Argentina: LEM, IUNA, National Minustry of Culure (Santa Fe) and Carmargo; USA: Dance New Amsterdam – NY, The Sweat Spot and Jimmie DeFore Dance Foundation – California; Open Look Dance Festival: Saint Petersburg, Russia; Dance, Sea & Sun Festival, Spain.
+Leila is a lecturer at London Contemporary Dance School and has taught workshops throughout the UK at Trinity Laban, The Place, Greenwich Dance, Rambert School of Ballet & Contemporary Dance, Northern School of Contemporary Dance, Verve, Chisenhale Dance Space, CAT at the Place & Laban, Independent Dance; internationally: DOCH, Sweden; BIPOD, Beirut; Visioni di (p)arte Festival, Italy; Plesni Teater Ljubljana; Argentina: LEM, IUNA, National Minustry of Culure (Santa Fe) and Carmargo; USA: Dance New Amsterdam – NY, The Sweat Spot and Jimmie DeFore Dance Foundation – California; Open Look Dance Festival: Saint Petersburg, Russia; Dance, Sea & Sun Festival, Spain.

 Flying Low & Passing Through